Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Weekends and holidays (Friday 5PM ET → Sunday 6PM ET + CME holidays)

 The market stays open.
-The order book stays active.
+The order book is active.
 You CAN place and fill orders.
 But the oracle price is frozen at the last CME session’s close, and the price can only move within ±3% discovery bounds from that oracle.

 What this means in practice:

 - Spreads are wider.
 Less liquidity, more uncertainty.
+Don’t expect weekday execution quality.

 The honest comparison